 So here’s my challenge to you:

-Next to you have a great response to something you post on a social media platform, take that feedback and turn it into something you own, on your own turf.
+Next time you have a great response to something you post on a social media platform, take that feedback and turn it into something you own, on your own turf.
 I don’t care if it’s a blog or a newsletter, or a podcast episode, or a text marketing blast.
 I just care that you control it and you can use it as part of authority architecture.

 For extra credit, next time you find yourself spending hours creating Instagram stories or giving away your brilliance in a Clubhouse room, sit down and write a blog post about it instead.
 And then next time you’re talking about that subject on a platform over which you have no control, drop a link to that post and get people to engage with you off that platform.